 Let’s understand this using a Hashicorp Vault sidecar for a MongoDB container:

-• First, create a Docker Compose (docker-compose.yml) file with two services: mongo and secrets.
+- First, create a Docker Compose (docker-compose.yml) file with two services:

-• Mount a volume from the secrets container to the mongo container so the mongo container can access the secrets stored in the secrets container.
+container can access the secrets stored in the secrets container. - In the

 Here is the example compose file: